dit-calendar/teamup-telegram-bot/README.md

 after you created an event in your teamup calendar

 <img src="doc/img/teamup-calendar.png" height="400"/>
-you can post it in your telegram group/channel, so a person can assign hirself
+post it in your telegram group/channel, so a person can assign hirself
 <img src="doc/img/telegram-bot.gif" alt="telegram-gif"/>